MicrosoftDocs/azure-devops-docs/docs/organizations/security/lookup-organization-owner-admin.md

 ::: moniker range="azure-devops"
 > [!NOTE]
-> Users added to the **Project-scoped Users** group won't be able to access Organization Settings if the **Project-Scoped Users well known group to hide settings** preview feature is enabled for the organization.
+> Users added to the **Project-scoped Users** group won't be able to access **Organization Settings** other than the **Overview** section if the **Project-Scoped Users well known group to hide settings** preview feature is enabled for the organization.
 To learn more, see [About projects and scaling your organization, Project-scoped User group ](../projects/about-projects.md#project-scoped-user-group).

 ::: moniker-end